defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/basics/game-theory.md

 Here, the most important concept is the notion of a **strategy.**

 :::tip
 A **strategy** is a _complete contingent plan_ for a player in the game.
-A full specification of a player's behaviour, which describes the actions that the player would take at _each_ of his possible decision points.
+A full specification of a player's behavior, which describes the actions that the player would take at _each_ of their possible decision points.
 :::

 A **normal‐form** (or "strategic‐form") game is just a more compact way of describing all the players' moves and payoffs, **without** drawing the tree.
 Here, we will have:

 1. **Complete Contingent Plans:** Each player's strategy must specify what they'll do at every decision point or information set they control (even if that point might never be reached).
-For example.
-Given three possible decisions in an extensive form, the normal-form strategy has to say: "_If I'm at node $a$, I do $X$; If I'm at $c$ or $d$, I do $Y$; and if I'm at $e$, I do $Z.$"_
+For example, given three possible decisions in an extensive form, the normal-form strategy has to say: "_If I'm at node $a$, I do $X$; if I'm at $c$ or $d$, I do $Y$; and if I'm at $e$, I do $Z._"
 2. **Strategy Sets**: For each player $i$, we list all possible strategies (i.e. all possible ways they could behave across every decision point).
 We label this set as $S_i$.
 3. **Strategy Profiles and Payoffs:** A strategy profile is one specific choice of strategy for each player $(s_1, s_2, \dots, s_n)$.
 Once everyone's strategies are fixed, we know exactly which outcome, terminal node, is reached.
 That outcome determines the players' payoffs.
 Formally, each player $i$ has a payoff function $u_i : S \rightarrow \R$, where $S = S_1 \times S_2 \times \dots S_n = \prod_{i=1}^{n} S_i$.
 This means that for any strategy profile $s \in S$, $u_i(s)$ gives player $i$'s payoff.
 4. **Matrix Representation (Two-Player Case):** When both players have a finite set of strategies, we can draw a matrix: